andytudhope/thebluebook/source/tangled-bank/index.md

 Without cause God gave us Being;
 without cause, give it back again.” — Rumi

+“The fact that truth transcends theoremhood, in any given formal system, is called the 'incompleteness' of that system.” — Douglas R. Hofstadter

 “The _Turkish Tales_, I believe, contain the essence of what I believe is universal in the art of narrative.”— Njabulo S. Ndebele